curiochronicle.com

 The Origins of Flavor

-Before cookbooks, there were firesides.
-The world’s earliest cooks experimented with clay pots and wild herbs long before written language existed.
-Archeologists in the Fertile Crescent unearthed Babylonian tablets containing the first known recipes — stews seasoned with leek, garlic, and coriander.
-These flavors traveled the ancient trade routes, blending Greek olive oil, Egyptian honey, and Persian saffron into the very first global cuisine.
+Before cookbooks existed, our ancestors gathered around firesides, creating a rich tapestry of culinary history.
+The world’s earliest cooks experimented with clay pots and wild herbs long before written language emerged.
+Archeologists in the Fertile Crescent discovered Babylonian tablets that contain the first known ancient recipes — stews seasoned with leek, garlic, and coriander.
+These flavors traveled along ancient trade routes, merging Greek olive oil, Egyptian honey, and Persian saffron into what can be considered the very first historical cuisine.

 From Hearth to History

-Food is political, spiritual, and deeply communal.
-The Egyptians celebrated harvest festivals honoring Osiris with bread and beer; Roman banquets reflected empire and status; and medieval monks preserved ancient culinary knowledge through illuminated manuscripts.
-Today, food historians and chefs reconstruct those traditions — recreating medieval spice cakes, Roman garum (fish sauce), and Aztec chocolate drinks — inviting modern palates to rediscover the sensory language of the past.
+Food is political, spiritual, and deeply communal, reflecting our culinary history.
+The Egyptians celebrated harvest festivals honoring Osiris with bread and beer; Roman banquets showcased empire and status; and medieval monks preserved ancient culinary knowledge through illuminated manuscripts, including ancient recipes.
+Today, food historians and chefs work to reconstruct those traditions — recreating medieval spice cakes, Roman garum (fish sauce), and Aztec chocolate drinks — inviting modern palates to rediscover the sensory language of historical cuisine.

 Unearth the Story